 National service organizations

 The Cancer Financial Assistance Coalition (CFAC) is a group of national organizations that provide financial help to patients.
-CFAC educates patients and providers about existing resources through a searchable database of financial resources.
+CFAC provides a searchable database of financial resources.

-CancerCare's financial assistance programs (800-813-4673) provide limited grants for people with certain types of cancer.
+CancerCare's financial assistance programs (800-813-4673) provide limited financial assistance for people affected by cancer.

 The National Foundation for Transplants (800-489-3863) provides fundraising assistance for patients needing transplants, including bone marrow and stem cell transplants.